Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

     - `Pips.Tiberiums.EmptyFrame` can be used to set the frame for empty slots, defaults to 0.
   - `Pips.Tiberiums.DisplayOrder` controls in which order the tiberium type pips are displayed, takes a list of tiberium type indices.
 Any tiberium type not listed will be displayed in sequential order after the listed ones.
   - `Pips.Tiberiums.WeedFrame` controls which frame is displayed on Technos with Weeder=yes, takes a (zero-based) index of a frame in `pips.shp` (for buildings) or `pips2.shp` (for others).
 Defaults to 1.
-    - `Pips.Tiberiums.EmptyFrame` can be used to set the frame for empty weed slots, defaults to 0.
+    - `Pips.Tiberiums.WeedEmptyFrame` can be used to set the frame for empty weed slots, defaults to 0.

 In `rulesmd.ini`:
 ```ini